timchensuper999/STEME/README.md

 ## 🙌 Credits
 Created by Tim Chen\
-Originally designed for the Civilizism Project\
+Originally designed for the [Civilizism Project]{https://github.com/timchensuper999/Civilizism}\
 Now released as a standalone toolkit for cognition-oriented NLP.

 ---

-“Tags are Coordinates, Not Definitions.”
+> “Tags are Coordinates, Not Definitions.”